Suzuki Recorder Method Individual Lessons: Soprano Recorder (Private Tutoring)

 Learners will not need to use any apps or websites beyond the standard Outschool tools.

-25 minutes per week in class, and an estimated 1 - 2 hours per week outside of class.
+25 minutes per class, and an estimated 1 - 2 hours per week outside of class.

 Students who listen to the repertoire daily will make faster progress and will feel most confident when learning the new material.
 Suzuki Recorder Volume 1 & 2 (Soprano) recorded by Marion Verbruggen can be purchased as a CD or is available digitally on iTunes.